-A broad collection of government reports, university studies, and other research shows documents-radical change in the relationship between children and moneyover time.
-The old-time values of sacrificeand,-thrift, and satisfaction have been swept aside, replaced by a need for more and better possessions.
-Today, the norm is to aspire to luxuries, to believe that one deserves whatever one wants, and to go into embrace debt to get what one wants, - and to get it now.
+A broad collection of government reports, university studies, and other research shows radical change in the relationship between children and money over time.
+The values of sacrifice and thrift have been swept aside, replaced by a need for more and better possessions.
+Today, the norm is to aspire to luxuries, to believe that one deserves whatever one wants, and to go into debt to get what one wants, and to get it now.
 With their insatiable hunger for material possessions, young people are passionate consumers.

-Parents need to understand that the marketing directed at done to children growing up in America today is substantially greater and more sophisticated than ever.
-The stakes are high: America's children spend more than \$150 billion_and influence the spending of up to a trillion dollars every year.
+Parents need to understand that the marketing directed at children growing up in

+America today is substantially greater and more sophisticated than ever.
+The stakes are high:

+America's children spend more than \$150 billion and influence the spending of up to a trillion dollars every year.

 Today's youth burn through cash and often find ways to blow every penny just in time for the next allowance or paycheck.
 Those spend-happy ways may seem innocent and harmless in an 8 year old, but that same youthful attitude at 16, 18 or 20 turns ominous.
 Twelve percent of 12-19 year olds now have a credit card in their own name, which their parents helped them obtain.
-Financial services institutions are installing automatic teller machines in the high schools and mailing credit card applications to students as early as their sophomore year.
+Financial service institutions are installing automatic teller machines in the high schools and mailing credit card applications to students as early as their sophomore year.